bioinformatics-polito/BioSeqZip/README.md

 *BioSeqZip* is a tool for performing exact collapsing of Second-Generation Sequencing datasets.

-## Install from sources
+## Install from sources on Linux
 *BioSeqZip* is publicly available on GitHub.
 For downloading and installing the most recent version of the tool, run the following instructions.

+### Linux
 ```
 # Download the sources from GitHub
 git clone https://github.com/bioinformatics-polito/BioSeqZip.git bioseqzip